First Days Maternity Supplies Ltd

 Postpartum recovery takes time, so be gentle with yourself.
 A few tips:

-• Keep your midwife appointments, they’ll check how your recovery is going and give you the chance to discuss any concerns.
+• Keep your midwife appointments – they’ll check how your recovery is going.

 Final thoughts